easywebhub/easywebhub-com/content/index.md

             "title": "Designers",
             "image": "img/avatar-large-1.png",
             "name": "Lucas Greenberg, Designer",
             "description": "Rock-solid flexibility and support.
-I’d expect no less from this team - EasyWeb has become my new standard ‘go-to’ framework for great looking websites."
+I’d expect no less from this team - EasyWeb has become my new  ‘go-to’ framework for great looking websites."
         },
         {
             "title": "Developers",